Jozef Tiso: Slovakization campaign and early antisemitism

 While pejoratively labeled by some intra-party critics as a "new" Slovak (i.e. someone who did not embrace Slovak nationalism prior to 1918), Tiso was fiercely committed to the process of Slovakization in Nitra, where he coordinated local schools to promote Slovak literature and music, teach the Slovak language, and emphasize the view that "Slovak national consciousness inevitably entailed the adoration of God."
 In 1919, he founded a subsidiary of the party in Nitra and he organized a gymnastic organization, Orol (Eagle), the counterweight of a similar Czech organization, Sokol.
 While combating the influence of Hungarian political parties in Nitra, the anti-leftist Tiso continued to attack the Social Democrats and Jews, whom he claimed worked hand in hand, in his newspaper, Nitra.

 In spring 1919, Tiso felt vindicated when the Hungarian Social Democrats brought the Jewish Béla Kun and his fellow Communists (a disproportionate proportion of whom were also Jewish) to power in Hungary.
 When Kun's Hungarian Soviet Republic invaded and established the Slovak Soviet Republic in June, Tiso fled northward, fearing that the communist forces would conquer Nitra and execute him if captured.
 The Hungarians, however, withdrew, and Tiso returned to Nitra within a week.
 Shortly thereafter, Tiso shut down Nitra, as "its mission of securing the city for Slovakia [had been] accomplished."
-Tiso would not address the "Jewish Question" again until 1938, as his principal enemy during the interwar period became the Czech establishment, which leaned towards secularization and liberal progressivism.
+Tiso would not address the "Jewish Question" again until 1938, as his principal enemy during the interwar period became the Czech establishment, which leaned toward secularization and liberal progressivism.